 In addition, the antioxidant powers of vitamin C help strengthen the epithelium — the thin outer tissue that protects the skin — against bacteria and environmental damage, according to the 2017 article in Nutrients.

 If you do decide to take vitamin C pills, be aware that there are many varieties and not all of them are created equal.
 The Linus Pauling Institute reviewed different types of vitamin C supplements, looking at ease of absorption, among other factors.
 The institute concluded that three different kinds of vitamin C pills — liquid, tablets and chewable tablets — all appear to have equally good absorption.
 However, studies present conflicting evidence on the efficacy of timed-release vitamin C.

 What about the brands of vitamin C that tout their inclusion of bioflavonoids or rose hips?
-The Linus Pauling Institute could find only one small study in which vitamin C with bioflavonoids positively affected the nutrient’s absorption.
-Dr. Andrew Weil says that the inclusion of rose hips in vitamin C pills doesn’t add to the quality or efficacy of the supplement, just the price.
+The Institute could find only one small study in which vitamin C with bioflavonoids positively affected the nutrient's absorption.

 Vitamin C From Food

 Getting vitamin C from foods is easy, as long as you consume plenty of fruits and vegetables.
 ChooseMyPlate.gov, the U.S. government's guide to healthy eating, recommends filling half of your plate at each meal with fruits and vegetables.
 Opt for whole fruits instead of juices and vary the kinds of fruits and veggies you select each day.